-collettivo culturale tuttomondo che farò senza Euridice Orfeo ed Euridice
+collettivo culturale tuttomondo che farò senza Euridice Orfeo Euridice

 Philippe Jaroussky records Gluck: Che farò senza Euridice (Orfeo ed Euridice)